omarkawach/spatial_analysis_scenarios/README.md

 **Figure 1**.
 COVID-19 cases per capita

-Before thematically identifying which wards are at a high risk of disease case spillover, a Queen matrix was applied to the Ottawa Wards shapefile to find each ward's neighbours by shared border and corners.
+Before thematically identifying which wards are at a high risk of disease case spillover (USE A BETTER WORD), a Queen matrix was applied to the Ottawa Wards shapefile to find each ward's neighbours by shared border and corners.

 ![](GeoDa_Work/queen_more.png)

 **Figure 2**.
 Osgoode Ward and it's Neighbours

 A spatial lag calculator with row-standardized weights would give every ward an equal weight since the Queen matrix would be fractional instead of zeroes and ones (contiguity).
 Using the spatial lag calculator, one could sum the number of cases in each neighbouring ward and then divide by the number of neighboring wards (*Queen * (Cumu_cases / Population)*).
-Plotting this result shows the wards at a high risk of disease spillover from neighbouring wards.
+Plotting this result shows the wards at a high risk of disease spillover (USE A BETTER WORD) from neighbouring wards.

 ![](GeoDa_Work/n_cases_pop.png)
 **Figure 3**.
-Quantile Classification of Wards at Risk of Disease Spillover
+Quantile Classification of Wards at Risk of Disease Spillover (USE A BETTER WORD)

 Limitations
 - GWR https://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/geographicallyweightedregression.htm